School of Visual Arts

 CFA AR 595: Visual Systems

-This course is focused on research and application of visual systems as a subject matter.
-Student investigations of modules and relatedness will form how visual systems direct and influence a creative process.
-While most design assignments require a visual or typographic system this course will address systems as a conceptual inquiry.
+This course is focused on research and application of visual systems.
+Student investigations of components, modules, relatedness and grids will form how visual systems direct and influence a creative process.
+While most design assignments require a visual or typographic system, this course will address systems as a conceptual inquiry.
 Students will conduct a holistic exploration of abstract and physical systems to consider speculative solutions grounding visual systems in context.
-Lectures will discuss systems in nature, sciences, architecture, math, music and linguistics as well as technological applications within the design and art world.
-Design problems will approach analysis of systems and form as a visual response related to object, material and space.
-Open to undergraduate and graduate students this elective course meets once a week.
-2cr; meets 3 hours a week. -
+Design problems will approach analysis of systems and form as a visual response related to object, material and space. -

 CFA AR 596: CFA AR 596 Graphic Design Theory II